jackokring/goali/README.md

 $ sudo apt install git python-is-python3 golang python3-pip python3-dev
 $ git clone git@github.com:jackokring/goali.git
 $ cd goali
+$ # you may find the sudo for package dependencies in require.sh in a comment
 $ # the cpy3 submodule for embedding python
 $ # pull and satisfy requirements then go build
 $ ./require.sh